 Before submitting an online application, MyAutoLoan recommends having a minimum income of at least $1,800 per month and a credit score of 575 or higher.

 MyAutoLoan.com’s partners don’t offer loans lower than $8,000, and the service will carry out a hard credit inquiry.
-With that in mind, do not apply unless you’re serious about refinancing your loan.
+With that in mind, don’t apply unless you’re serious about refinancing your loan.

 - No restrictions on car mileage or age